kaviara-14/Deploy-Netflix-Clone-CI-CD-on-AWS-EKS/README.md

 ![image](https://github.com/user-attachments/assets/c747fe86-ae4c-46be-9b06-e7b609c80a48)

 ### Step 4 : Install Node Exporter using Helm
-To begin monitoring your Kubernetes cluster, you'll install the Prometheus Node Exporter.
-This component allows you to collect system-level metrics from your cluster nodes.
-Here are the steps to install the Node Exporter using Helm:
+To monitor your Kubernetes cluster and collect system-level metrics from the nodes, you can install Prometheus Node Exporter using Helm.
+Follow these steps:

 ```bash
 # Add the Prometheus Community Helm repository